ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-Now we can get the values typed on the component right here on the screen, keeping low coupling between then.
+Now we can get the values typed in the component right here on the screen, maintaining low coupling between them.

-This is very common when we're using `UITableView` on iOS.
-It works with some protocols to keep the component easy to use and reusable.
+This pattern is very common when working with `UITableView` on iOS.
+It uses protocols to keep the component easy to use and reusable.

-Let's continue, now talking about extensions.
+Let's continue by talking about extensions.

-## What's an Extension?
+## What Is an Extension?

-Extensions are an easy way to add more functionality on your code.
-Extensions in Swift are very powerful, because you can create it even in primitive types.
-Let's explore it.
+Extensions are an easy way to add more functionality to your code.
+Extensions in Swift are very powerful because you can create them even for primitive types.
+Let's explore this.

 ### How to Create an Extension

-In Swift, is very simple to create one.
-You just use the `extension` keyword followed by the type name you want to make the extension.
-The `String` type has a property called `isEmpty`, and sometimes we want to make some expression to validate if a string type is not empty.
-We can do this in three ways.
+In Swift, it's very simple to create one.
+You just use the `extension` keyword followed by the type name you want to extend.
+The `String` type has a property called `isEmpty`, and sometimes we want to create an expression to validate if a string is not empty.
+We can do this in three ways:

 1. Use `yourStringVariable.isEmpty == false`.
-1. Use `!yourStringVariable.isEmpty`.
+2. Use `!yourStringVariable.isEmpty`.
-1. Create an extension, choosing one of the options above.
+3. Create an extension, choosing one of the options above.

 {%- highlight swift -%}
 extension String {